Ray Hamilton (tight end)

-Ray Hamilton (born October 28, 1992) is an American football tight end who is currently a free agent.
+Ray Hamilton (born October 28, 1992) is an American former football tight end.
 He played college football at University of Iowa.
 He signed as an undrafted free agent with the Dallas Cowboys in 2015.

 Professional career

 Dallas Cowboys

-After going unselected in the 2015 NFL Draft, Hamilton signed as with the Dallas Cowboys on May 10, 2015.
+After going unselected in the 2015 NFL draft, Hamilton signed as with the Dallas Cowboys on May 10, 2015.
 On August 4, Hamilton was waived by the Cowboys.

 Pittsburgh Steelers

 On August 6, 2015, Hamilton was claimed off waivers by the Pittsburgh Steelers.
 He was waive/injured by the team on August 31.

 Washington Redskins

 Hamilton signed with the Washington Redskins' practice squad on December 16, 2015.
 He was placed on the practice squad/injured list on December 21.